 College provides a constellation of people attuned to all manner of welfare matters.
 In summary, the welfare team is made up of a range of MCR members, as well as members of College, who all work together to offer welfare support for any New College member in need.
-From the MCR, there is the welfare officer, as well as the MCR peer supporters, who are all trained to listen and support anyone and are a great first point of contact regarding any welfare matters.
-Working with and alongside the MCR welfare team, College also have a fully established welfare team, who are comprised of the Cox Fellow, the Chaplain, the Dean, the Junior Deans.
+From the MCR, there are two welfare officers, as well as the MCR peer supporters, who are all trained to listen and support anyone and are a great first point of contact regarding any welfare matters.
+Working with and alongside the MCR welfare team, College also have a fully established welfare team, who are comprised of the Cox Fellow, the Chaplain, the Dean, and the Junior Deans.

-In an emergency you should contact the Porters' Lodge and they can assist you with getting in touch with any member of the welfare team for you straight away.
+In an emergency you should contact the Porters' Lodge and they can assist you with getting in touch with any of the members of the welfare team straight away.